 Every piece of Cumbria Crystal is crafted by hand by artisans in our factory on the edge of the Lake District in England.
-We believe in preserving and developing the traditional glassmaking skills that have developed in this country over centuries.
-As a rare manufacturer of full lead English crystal we are the guardians of these skills and techniques and it is a responsibility and an honour to ensure that we will be making beautiful crystal in England for many centuries to come.
+We believe in preserving and developing the traditional glassmaking skills that developed in this country over centuries.
+As a rare manufacturer of English lead crystal we are the guardians of these skills and techniques and it is a responsibility and an honour to ensure that we will be making beautiful crystal in England for many centuries to come.

 In order to do this we are creating beautiful contemporary classic designs and collections, appropriate for contemporary lifestyles, which will endure because of their classic and elegant nature and we have a commitment to quality standards to which others can only aspire.

 We have invested in state of the art furnaces and equipment, training and development for all our skilled craftsmen and women.
-We are bringing on apprentices and introducing new skills into the factory.
+We are training apprentices and introducing new skills into the factory.
 Whilst retaining our commitment to the handmade nature of our work, we are continuously researching craft techniques from other countries and cultures such as the studio glass movement in order than we can develop our designs and products to differentiate ourselves in our market whilst retaining our very English style.

 Real magic happens in the cutting room, where Cumbria Crystal’s artisan cutters still use a traditional 2 stage process of roughing and smoothing.
 The first cut is made on a diamond wheel and which is then smoothed on a sandstone wheel.
 A time consuming technique rarely used now but this technique achieves a sharpness and quality of finish unrivalled in the industry and which cannot be replicated by machine.
 Our cutters are skilled in many different cutting techniques including mitre, diamond, flute, flat and thumbprint cuts of both fine and strong detail, working with both contemporary and traditional designs.